Rabies jabs for girl, 8, bitten by bat

 "But she's seen the positive side of it all.
 She said if a bat comes into the house again, at least she can help it out without being at risk."

-According to the Bat Conservation Trust, some bats carry a rabies virus called European bat lyssavirus (EBLV), which is not the type of rabies usually associated with dogs.
+According to the Bat Conservation Trust, some bats carry a rabies virus called European bat lyssavirus, which differs from the type of rabies associated with dogs.

-Worcestershire Acute Hospitals Trust which runs Kidderminster Hospital has not yet commented.
+A spokesperson for Worcestershire Acute Hospitals Trust which runs Kidderminster Hospital said it "cannot administer rabies injections" and "in this very rare instance" they advised Ms Ball to attend "an appropriate alternative health service."